openhab/openhab-docs/_addons_bindings/freebox/readme.md

 **Step 3** Record the apptoken in the Freebox Server (bridge) configuration

-**Optionally** you can log in your Freebox admin console to allocate needed rights to openhab
+**Optionally** you can log in your Freebox admin console to allocate needed rights to openHAB

 Once initialized, the thing will generate all available channels.